DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-framework.md

 </div>

 ## Compatibility
+Datadog .NET application performance monitoring supports a robust set of features to provide critical information about .NET applications & services:

 - The .NET Tracer supports all .NET-based languages (for example, C#, F#, Visual Basic).

-- The .NET Tracer supports instrumentation on .NET Framework 4.5 and above (using CLR v4.0).
-It also supports [.NET Core][1].
+- Monitor [runtime metrics][1] to help troubleshoot bugs and detect resource inefficiencies in your application.

+- Ability to correlate [traces & application logs][2].

 - The .NET Tracer library for Datadog is open-source.
-For more information see the [tracer Github repository][2].
+For more information, see the [tracer Github repository][3].

 ## Integrations

-The [latest version of the .NET Tracer][3] can automatically instrument the following libraries:
+The [latest version of the .NET Tracer][4] can automatically instrument the following libraries:

 | Framework or library            | NuGet package                                                                             | Integration Name     |
 | ------------------------------- | ----------------------------------------------------------------------------------------- | -------------------- |